Medical Assistance (PMAP)

 - Call Minnesota Health Care Programs at 1-800-657-3739 or TTY 1-800-627-3529 or 711.

-- Apply online on the Minnesota Department of Human Services (DHS) website.
+- Apply online (external link) on the Minnesota Department of Human Services (DHS) website.

 If you have any questions about South Country Health Alliance or our Medical Assistance program, call Member Services.
 A Member Services specialist will be happy to answer your questions.